syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM! - occurs when probability is equal to or less than zero and when probability is equal to or greater than one.
+'#NUM!' - occurs when probability is equal to or less than zero and when probability is equal to or greater than one.

-#VALUE! - occurs when probability or degFreedom1 or degFreedom2 is non-numeric.
+'#VALUE!' - occurs when probability or degFreedom1 or degFreedom2 is non-numeric.

 #### Lognorm.Dist